TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/52 - 1 Thessalonians/1 Thessalonians 2/1 Thessalonians 2.12.md

 ---

-to the end that ye should walk worthily of God, who calleth you into his own kingdom and glory.
+to the end that you should walk worthily of God, who calls you into his own Kingdom and glory.